-A gate valve is a linear motion valve used to regulates, controls or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
+A gate valve is a linear motion valve used to regulates, control, or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
 The name gate is derived from the appearance of the disk in the flow stream.

 A gate valve is a valve that opens by lifting a barrier (gate) out of the path of the fluid.
 Gate valves require very little space along the pipe axis and hardly restrict the flow of fluid when the gate is fully opened.
 The gate faces can be parallel but are most commonly wedge-shaped in order to be able to apply pressure on the sealing surface.

 Different types of valves are used in piping.
-In this article, we cover types and classifications of valves of valves.
+In this article, we cover the types and classifications of valves of valves.
 Here are the main types of valves: